 What to Know about New York’s Medical Aid in Dying Act

-For New Yorkers facing their final months, weeks, or days with a terminal illness, what matters most is that this option will soon be available.
+For New Yorkers facing their final months, weeks, or days with a terminal illness, New York’s Medical Aid in Dying will provide comfort and compassion.

 New Yorkers overwhelmingly support medical aid in dying by a 72-23% margin.
 Read more about public support here.